sleepless-nights-for-7-days/factions/README.md

 The Huntsman | 2x | 15x
 Salvage Operations | 2x | 15x
 Living Off The Land | 3x | 15x

+*Note: this is perhaps the best way for Engineers to gain levels*

 ### Enhanced Crafting and Smelting
 *Drastically reduced Smelting and Crafting times and become the king of crafting.*